Specification v0.1

 Per-answer route facts

-Route receipts describe the runtime path that served a specific AI response, not only the model family named in the UI.
+Route receipts describe the runtime path that served a specific AI response, not just the model family or product tier shown in the UI.

 Portable JSON Schema

-The v0.1 schema defines required fields, redaction markers, and extension points for provider-specific metadata.
+The v0.1 schema defines required fields, disclosure states, redaction markers, and extension points for provider-specific metadata.

 Practical disclosure boundary

-The record is designed to expose consequential route facts without exposing hidden reasoning, safety bypass details, or proprietary router logic.
+The format exposes consequential route facts without exposing private reasoning, safety-bypass details, or proprietary router logic.

 Route Receipt Specification

-Route Receipt specifies how to record the runtime route behind an AI answer.
-It gives developers, users, and auditors a short record of which provider, resolved model, tool path, fallback state, safety decision, and processing scope served a response.
+Route Receipt is a reference format for the runtime path behind an AI answer.
+It gives developers, users, and auditors a compact record of the provider, served model, tool path, fallback state, safety intervention, and processing scope that shaped one response.

-The v0.1 package includes a human-readable draft spec, a JSON Schema that can validate receipt documents, and implementation notes for product teams that want to add receipts to APIs, logs, or dashboards.
+The v0.1 release includes a human-readable specification, a JSON Schema that validates receipt documents, and implementation notes for product teams adding route receipts to APIs, logs, dashboards, and audit exports.

-The schema is hosted at /schemas/route-receipt/v0.1/schema.json.
-The URL is stable for the paper draft.
-Future releases should keep the same pattern and use semantic versioning.
+The canonical schema is at /schemas/route-receipt/v0.1/schema.json, using the same versioned URL pattern and semantic versioning.